lewismorrison-collab/lewismorrison-collab.github.io/README.md

 Once you have added the new blog post, it will be automatically included in the blog collection and displayed on the blog page of your website.

 ## Deploy

 The template provides a workflow to deploy the website on Github pages as a static website.
+**Set GitHub Pages source correctly**

+1. Go to your repo → Settings → Pages
+2. Under "Build and deployment" → Source
+3. Change from "Deploy from a branch" to "GitHub Actions"